Skills: Speaking, Listening, Reading.

 Preliminary Preparation: Not required.

-Immediate Preparation (5-10 minutes): Draw a circle about 5 m in diameter.
-Divide it into sectors by number of players plus one.
-Write an action verb in each sector.
-Let us say, for a group of 10, you need to draw ‘11 spokes in the wheel’ and to write between them verbs like these: buy, do, drink, eat, give, go, make, play, sing, take and wear.
+Immediate Preparation (5-10 minutes).
+First draw a circle about 5 m in diameter.
+Next divide it into sectors by the number of players plus one.
+Then write an action verb in each sector.
+Let us consider a class of 10 pupils, for which you should draw ‘11 spokes in the wheel’ and write between them verbs like these: buy, do, drink, eat, give, go, make, play, sing, take and wear.

 How to Play.
-Ask each player to take one of the sectors and to turn face clockwise.
-The child, who turns out to be behind the free sector (let us name him/her Player A), should make a sentence with this verb.
+Ask each player to take one of the sectors and turn face clockwise.
+The child, who turns out to be behind the blank sector (let us name him/her Player A), should make a sentence with this verb.
 For example, the free sector contains 'eat' and Player A calls out, e.g.: 'My cat eats ice-cream!'.
-If you approve this sentence, Player A steps into this sector.
-Then Player B makes a sentence with the verb from the sector, freed by Player A, and so on.
-All sentences should be unique, i.e. if someone pronounced, e.g.: 'I go to school by bus!', nobody else can say, e.g.: 'I go to school by car!'.
-A child, who failed to make an appropriate sentence, is out of the game, which lasts as long as only the winner remains.
+If you approve this statement, Player A steps in this sector.
+Then Player B makes a sentence with the verb from the sector, just freed by Player A, and so on.
+All sentences should be unique, i.e. if someone has pronounced, e.g.: 'I go to school by bus!', nobody else can say, e.g.: 'I go to school by car!'.
+A child, who can not make an appropriate sentence, leaves the game, which lasts as long as only the winner remains.